 In Vermont, it is illegal to drive a motor vehicle under the influence of alcohol or other drugs.
-If you are convicted of driving under the influence, you must complete the Impaired Driver Rehabilitation Program (IDRP) to reinstate your privilege to drive.
+If you are convicted of driving under the influence, you must complete the Impaired Driver Rehabilitation Program (IDRP) to reinstate your unrestricted drivers license.

 The IDRP Process

-- Evaluation: An IDRP Clinical Evaluator will evaluate your program requirements.
+- Evaluation: An IDRP Clinical Evaluator will provide a screening.

 - Education: 10 hours of education including lectures, reading materials, videos and small group discussions.
 This education is the same anywhere in Vermont and can be completed in 2 days or over 4 weeks.

 - Treatment: Treatment may be required.
 If it is, you must complete the required number of hours with a clinician that is licensed in the State of Vermont, or a counselor with at least a Master’s degree who is pursuing licensure in the State of Vermont.

 - Exit Interview: The Evaluator may require an exit interview after you complete your requirements.